timfish/electron-protocol-ipc/README.md

 Electron main and renderer processes, your users need to understand the process architecture and preload scripts to get your library working which creates a barrier to entry,

-This library supplies a similar interface to the Electron `ipcMain` and `ipcRenderer` APIs.

 ## How it Works